george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](bad-bump-displadement-scale.png)

 This is due to the scaling applied by the _Displacement_ node, go to its _Scale_ field and adjust its value down from 1.0 to 0.003.
-Now, the donut looks recongnisable again and you can also see bumpiness around the edges:
+Now, the donut looks recognisable again and you can also see bumpiness around the edges:

 ![img.png](scaled-bump-displacement.png)

 This bumpiness around the edges is not visible with _Material Preview_ viewport shading - it's only visible with _Rendered_ viewport shading.

-Andrew notes that the bumpiness depends on the how fine your mesh is - if you haven't got enough vertices then you won't see the desired level of detail, it'll look kind of spiky.
+Andrew notes that the bumpiness depends on how fine your mesh is - if you haven't got enough vertices then you won't see the desired level of detail, it'll look kind of spiky.
 To fix this you would go to _Modifier Properties_ and add in a _Subdivision Surface_ modifier.

 The high bumpiness was useful, so we could see what was going on.
 But for a more donut like fine texture, adjust the _Scale_ value, of the _Noise Texture_ node, up to 1500.